Permits read or write or delete of a file including local files, UNC paths. FTP, SFTP and FTPS.

 Type: Multiline Text Data

-The SSH Certificate contents used to authenticate to SFTP or FTPS
+The SSH Certificate contents used to authenticate to SFTP.

 True , indicates that the target path should be created if it does not already exist.